pouchdb/pouchdb/docs/custom.md

 {% include anchor.html class="h2" title="Plugins" hash="plugins" %}

-There are two major types of plugins: _adapter plugins_ and _regular plugins_.
+Plugins contain functionality that can be added to a `PouchDB` instance using `PouchDB.plugin()`.
+There are many [third-party plugins](/external.html), but the ones described below are first-party plugins, which are given the same level of support as PouchDB itself.
+Some first-party plugins are included in the default `pouchdb` build, whereas others aren't.

-Adapter plugins (such as IndexedDB, WebSQL, LevelDB, and HTTP) constitute a special class of PouchDB plugins, since they determine the storage format that PouchDB uses.
+There is also a special type of plugin called an _adapter plugin_.
+Adapter plugins (such as IndexedDB, WebSQL, LevelDB, and HTTP) determine the storage format that
+PouchDB uses.
 For the non-HTTP adapters, the plugin order matters, i.e. if you want IndexedDB to be preferred to WebSQL, then you should load it first.
 (Notice that `pouchdb-browser` does exactly this.)

 ### pouchdb-adapter-idb